aeon-toolkit/aeon/README.md

 `aeon` is a scikit-learn compatible Python library for learning from time series.
-It covers classification, regression, clustering, forecasting, anomaly detection, segmentation, similarity search, and transformation — with implementations contributed and maintained by the researchers who designed many of the methods.
+It covers classification, regression, clustering, forecasting, anomaly detection, segmentation, similarity search, and transformation — with implementations contributed and maintained by the researchers who designed many of the methods, including state-of-the-art deep learning models for forecasting, classification, regression and clustering.

 [Documentation](https://www.aeon-toolkit.org/) ·
 [Examples](https://www.aeon-toolkit.org/en/stable/examples.html) ·